Kingian Nonviolence Coordinating Committee

-Kingian Training and Restorative Justice Circles at Watertown High School
+Kingian Training and Restorative Justice Circles Receive Unity Award at 2020 Watertown Unity Breakfast

 The Kingian Principles of Nonviolent Conflict Reconciliation were first introduced to Watertown Middle School students by Ruth Henry, a Spanish teacher at WMS, and an accomplished Kingian trainer.
 She has also introduced Restorative Justice Circles, a process now used to resolve grievances in a way satisfactory to all parties involved.

 From these beginnings, Watertown Middle School and High School students have developed workshops and curriculum materials based on Kingian training and Restorative Justice Circles to help students and teachers address the challenges they face at the high school.

 Holly Cachimuel, another Middle School teacher and Kingian trainer, sums up the value of this program by saying “Kingian training is a powerful tool to deinstitutionalize racism in schools.”

 The Watertown High six students who received the Unity Award for their work spreading Kingian Non-violence teachings to WHS.
 Pictured from left, Fred Laboissiere, Tino Themelis, Eva Henry, Claire abian, Catherine Fabian and Shivani Sharma.

 Community Course on Kingian Nonviolent Conflict Resolution

 This 16-hour course was taught by our very own certified trainers, including youth trainers and faculty trainers from WMS & WHS and trained officers from WPD.